-When you know what type of headache you have, this will make it easier for both you and your doctor to procure a treatment that will most likely help you, and even try to stop it.
+When you know what type of headache you have, will make it easier for both you and your doctor to procure a treatment that will most likely help you, and even try to stop it.

 Tension Type Headaches